-- It is the parents' responsibility to inform the school Reception if the child is sick, especially of a case of contagious disease. - Parents must inform the school by 8:30 a.m. in case of unexpected circumstances. - If a student is absent due to sickness for two or more consecutive days, a medical certificate from an authorized doctor must be submitted upon the student's return to the school.
+• It is the parents' responsibility to inform the School Reception if the child is sick, especially of a case of contagious disease.

+- Parents must inform the school by 8:30 a.m. in case of unexpected circumstances. - If a student is absent due to sickness for more than one day, a medical certificate from an authorised doctor must be submitted upon the student's return to the school.
 Without a medical certificate indicating the suitability to resume classes the student will not be permitted to re-join classes. - If a student is ill during school hours the child will be sent to the school nurse.
-The nurse and the administrator will determine whether or not it is advisable for the child

-- to return home.
+The nurse and the administrator will determine whether or not it is advisable for the child to return home.
 In case it is necessary for the child to return home the parents will be contacted to come pick up the child.
 Kindergarten and Primary students will not be allowed to return home alone. - Application for other leaves should be submitted in writing at least three working days before the start date of the leave to the homeroom teacher or the level administrator. - The school will inform the parents and students whether the application of leave is approved or not.
 In case of denial, the leave will fall into the category of unexcused absence if the student is absent from school. - Each student is allowed to take no more than 20 days of leave in an academic year, of which unexcused absences must be no more than 3 days.
-The number of absent days can be an accumulation of absent periods from different school days in Middle School and Secondary.
-If the attendance falls below this standard, promotion to the next level may be withheld, and the student's enrolment in the school may be jeopardized. - All missing work must be submitted on the first day of the student's return to the school. - All missing assessments must be taken on the first day of the student's return to the school
+The number of absent days can be an accumulation of absent periods from different school days in Middle School (140 periods including homeroom periods) and Secondary (180 periods including homeroom periods).
+If the attendance falls below this standard, promotion to the next level may be withheld, and the student's enrolment in the school may be jeopardised. - All missing work must be submitted on the first day of the student's return to the school. - All missing assessments must be taken on the first day of the student's return to the school, unless arranged at another time by the school.